godotengine/godot-docs/tutorials/3d/inverse_kinematics.rst

 For our goal (tip of the bone moved within area of target), we need to know where the tip of our IK bone is.
 As we don't use a leaf bone as IK bone, we know the coordinate of the bone base is the tip of the parent bone.
 All these calculations are quite dependent on the skeleton's structure.
-You can use pre-calculated constants as well.
-You can add an extra bone at the tip of the IK bone and calculate using that.
+You could use pre-calculated constants, or you could add an extra bone at the tip of the IK bone and calculate using that.

 Implementation